Puriyatha Puthir: Plot

 The film goes into a flashback.
-Meera and Mithula alias Mithu were thick friends during their college days some years ago.
-During a music competition in the college, Meera sees Kathir, who along with DJ and Vinod, studies in the same college as the two girls.
-Meera gets attracted to Kathir, who was a performer in the music competition.
-Meera is desperate to talk with Kathir, but he shows partial response.
-Mithu pokes fun at Meera's romance and imitates Meera on how she will react when Kathir proposes to her while she was on her way to the bathroom in bathing attire.
+A few years ago, Meera and Mithula were best friends in college.
+During a college music competition, Meera sees Kathir, who studies in the same college as Vinod, DJ, and the girls.
+Meera gets attracted to Kathir, who performs in the music competition.
+Meera is desperate to talk to Kathir, but he responds only partially.
+Mithu pokes fun at Meera's romance and imitates Meera's reaction when Kathir proposes to her while she is on her way to the bathroom in her bathing attire.
 Meera unintentionally takes a video of her imitation as a joke.
-Kathir, DJ, and Vinod find Meera's cell phone lying on the table and steal the video from the phone.
-Meera sees Kathir placing the phone back but thinks he wants her number.
-Unfortunately, the video goes viral to the entire college, and the next day, Mithula is sacked by her college.
-Her father misunderstands that she is having affairs with numerous men, not even sparing girls.
-He gets disgusted and disowns her without hearing her explanation.
-Meera feels guilty for shooting the video and consoles Mithu to ignore it, but Mithu commits suicide by jumping from the building terrace and dies, leaving Meera shattered, heartbroken and mournful.
+Kathir, DJ, and Vinod find Meera's cell phone on the table and steal the video.
+Meera sees Kathir placing the phone back, but thinks he wants her number.
+Unfortunately, the video goes viral across the college, and the next day, Mithula is sacked by her college.
+Her father misunderstands that she is having affairs with numerous men and disowns her without hearing her explanation.
+Meera feels guilty for shooting the video and consoles Mithu to ignore it.
+However, Mithu commits suicide by jumping from the building terrace and dies, leaving Meera shattered, heartbroken, and mournful.

-Back to the present, Kathir is rushing to find Meera and finds her standing in the terrace, getting ready to jump.
+In the present, Kathir rushes to find Meera and finds her standing on the terrace, getting ready to jump.
 She calls him and tells him that he wants to feel the pain of losing a loved one.
-It is revealed that she shot the photos and videos of Vinod and DJ and is the reason for their death and arrest, respectively.
-She is also the one who sent the videos of her dress change in the trial room at the clothing store, the naked bathing video, and the one who made him go to the moving bridge with the raincoat.
-She did all these to avenge Mithu's death.
-Kathir begs her not to make a hasty decision and explains that he has nothing to do with that action, but Meera tells him that he reacted only when his loved ones faced a problem but remained quiet when a third person got affected.
-She tells him that staying dumb when a crime is happening is equivalent to committing the crime.
-Kathir failed to stop DJ and Vinod when they violated Mithu's privacy.
-Kathir realises his mistake and begs for an apology, while confessing his own love and feelings to Meera.
-Meera tells him that she loves him a lot, but both of them have become a reason for Mithu's death and she cannot live with the guilt.
-She apologies to Kathir for all she did to him and commits suicide, leaving Kathir heartbroken as he mourns her death.
+It is revealed that she shot the photos and videos of Vinod and DJ; was the reason for their death and arrest, respectively; sent the videos of her dress changing in the trial room at the clothing store; sent the naked bathing video; and made Kathir go to the moving bridge with the raincoat.
+She did everything to avenge Mithu's death.
+Kathir begs her not to make a hasty decision and explains that he has nothing to do with it, but Meera tells him he reacted only when his loved ones faced a problem, but remained quiet when a third person was affected.
+She tells him that staying silent when a crime is happening is equivalent to committing the crime.
+Kathir failed to stop DJ and Vinod from violating Mithu's privacy.
+Kathir realises his mistake and begs for an apology, while confessing his love and feelings to Meera.
+Meera tells him that she loves him a lot, but both of them have become a reason for Mithu's death, and she cannot live with the guilt.
+She apologizes to Kathir for all she did to him and commits suicide, leaving Kathir heartbroken as he mourns her death.